arthurportas/thortful_velv/Thortful-Arthur_Portas/README.md

 # Thortful/Velv exercise

-This project exposes a single endpoint that fetches today trending movies from **[TMDB](https://developer.themoviedb.org/reference/trending-movies)** public api.
+This project exposes a single endpoint that fetches today trending movies from **[TMDB](https://developer.themoviedb.org/reference/trending-movies)** public API.
-A single property from a movie is exposed which is the **origin title** The value of this exercise lies in the consumption of a public api and have a REST api upfront.
+A single property from a movie is exposed which is the **origin title** The value of this exercise lies in the consumption of a public API and have a REST API upfront.

 # Layout

-Project develop usingZZZZ a hexagonal architecture.
+Project developed using a hexagonal architecture.

 ## Tech key notes

  - Spring Boot 2.6
  - Java 11 (chosen due to compatibility with Lombok/Jackson tooling)
  - There is no persistence layer
- - It uses my own TMDB personal api access token (ouch!)
+ - It uses my own TMDB personal API access token (ouch!)

 ## How to run it

  - Having it locally project can be compiled and using Gradle clean compile app:bootRun
- - the docker way to do it is described inside file **docker/thortful/docker-setup.README**
+ - The docker way to do it is described inside file **docker/thortful/docker-setup.README**

-## Sample api calls
+## Sample API calls
 Requires *curl* and *jq* command line tools installed.
 Modify page number to use pagination (page=<NUMBER>)